jean3102/TodoList/README.md

 # Task List

-In the following repository I show an application to `create`, `read`, `update` and `delete` tasks.
-In this example I use react and type as development.
+In the following repository, I show an application to `create`, `read`, `update` and `delete` tasks.
+In this example, I use react and typescript.
  ### Install dependencies